Joan Arend Kickbush

-Joan Arend Kickbush (March 23, 1926 – June 16, 2006) was a popular Alaskan artist.
+Joan Arend Kickbush (March 23, 1926 – June 16, 2006) was an American artist.
 Her paintings and illustrations featured Alaska Native children, Yupik villagers and Arctic wildlife.
 She painted in watercolor and oil.

 Personal life

 Joan developed an interest in drawing as a small girl.
 Joan Arend married Roland Gene Kickbush, who was nicknamed "Kick".
 In 1953 Kickbush and her husband Roland moved to Anchorage, Alaska where they both worked as a teachers and Kickbush painted.
 They built their first home in 1960 in Anchorage.

 By 1978 Kickbush and her husband left Alaska to live in the Lower 48 states.
 They lived in Bend, Oregon; California and Carefree, Arizona.

 She died on June 16, 2006.
 Roland died in California on June 25, 2009.
 In 1965 it was reported that the couple had no children, and there were no children mentioned in Roland's obituary.